 To begin the project, I launched a one-month community nomination process in which people could nominate any Snohomish County business they wanted to receive a window painting—and share why that business deserved to be chosen.
 In total, I received 53 nominations for 23 local businesses.

 At the end of the nomination period, I pulled 8 business names from a hat to receive a Paint the County window painting.
+One was unable to participate and was replaced.
+Another dropped out at the last minute, and I did not replace them; I just painted more on the existing seven businesses.

 Below, you’ll be able to follow along as each window is painted, learn more about the businesses selected, and read a little about the nominations that helped bring this project to life!